99003779/N_8_MiniProject/MiniProject_C/4_TestPlanAndOutput/README.md

 # test plan and test ouput

 * Add all the test paln and test output related files under thsi folder

+# Test Cases for Trigonometry Functions

+  - Test Case for selection Trigonometry functions

+    1. Only 6 functions are allowed to choose from sin cos tan sec tan cosec

+     if any function is not selected show message and ask to select a function